 It is the second largest (next to Century Village) in the area – located in South Florida, which is home to a disproportionate amount of the East Coast’s elderly population.
 Why?
-I have pondered this before from a Sienfeldian perspective – being part of the “tribe” of young Boomer, Gen X and Gen Y Jews who’s Northeastern born-and-raised parents migrate to South Florida for retirement.
+I have pondered this before from a Sienfeldian perspective – being part of the “tribe” of young Boomer, Gen X and Gen Y Jews who’s Northeastern born-and-raised parents migrate to South Florida for retirement and using the services of a home care agency.
 I think it’s actually mandated in the Torah.

 But most likely it’s the warm weather, low cost of living and non-existent state income tax that make living one’s golden years off of a fixed retirement and social security income more manageable.
 Not to mention the promise of lots of people “like you” being there to share the experience and create a sense of community.

 In any case, we had a fairly typical visit: time spent going out to eat, watching television, eating, watching more television, more eating, and so on.

 Because I had an earlier (ish) flight my father agreed to take me to the airport and we stopped at his daily breakfast spot: Bogart’s Bagels.
 He comes here every morning – sometimes with my mother but mostly by himself.
 He calls his two favorite waitresses “Laverne and Shirley” (which might be their actual names) and they call him “Mel”.
 His name is Sandy but they are playing the “name that 70’s sitcom” game.